About 15 people out of every 100 who have a stroke have a haemorrhagic stroke. And there are two main types.

 - problems with speech, reading and writing

-- problems with your memory and concentration
+- problems with your memory and difficulty concentrating

 - difficulty controlling your bladder and bowel movements (incontinence or constipation)